 In Montana, the companies and individuals that produce and use creativity of form, design, sound, and language are the basis for the creative enterprise cluster.
 This cluster consists of all enterprises in the state whose principal competitive advantages are derived from distinctive appearance, form, or content.

-The cluster accounts for more than four percent of the state
+for more than four percent of the state